[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 In the meantime, Eve Rickert has compiled this incredible list of resources on abuse in polyamorous relationships.

 In polyamorous spaces, you’ll often see people say things like “metamour problems are really partner problems.”
 This isn’t always true, but it’s often true.
+If you hate your metamour or your relationship with them is acrimonious, you should at least consider the possibility of your hinge being the problem.

 Take, for example, the controlling metamour I mentioned above.
 Ultimately, the problem was that my partner chose to follow all the arbitrary rules and restrictions they laid down.
 My partner had a choice there, and they could have refused.
 They weren’t powerless.
 They could have advocated for me and for our relationship.
 The fact that they didn’t is actually what ended things between us.